kevinjalbert/kevinjalbert.github.io/source/articles/2016-02-29-vim-substitution-feedback-using-vim-over.html.md

 ---
-title: Vim Substitution Feedback Using `vim-over`
+title: "Vim Substitution Feedback Using vim-over"

-teaser:
-  Vim substitutions offer little affordance in whether the search will match the desired text. `vim-over` is a vim plugin that provides visual feedback while working with substitutions.
+description: "Vim substitutions offer little affordance in whether the search will match the desired text. vim-over is a vim plugin that provides visual feedback while working with substitutions."

 tags:
 - vim